Pre-K to PhD: How Learning Fuels Lake Nona’s Growth

 Higher Education: Teaching Leaders of the Next Generation

-The original plans for Lake Nona were founded on the area as a hub for higher learning and advancement in technology and healthcare.
-It should be no surprise, then, that both the UCF Health Sciences Campus, which includes the College of Medicine and Burnett School of Biomedical Sciences, and the UF Research and Academic Center, home to the UF College of Pharmacy, decided to located in the Lake Nona Medical City.
-Recently, a new adult teaching hospital also opened in Medical City — the UCF Lake Nona Hospital — making way for even more advancement and innovation.
+The original plans for Lake Nona focused on the area as a hub for higher learning and advancement in technology and healthcare.
+It should be no surprise, then, that both the UCF Health Sciences Campus, which includes the College of Medicine, Burnett School of Biomedical Sciences and newly opened UCF Lake Nona Hospital, and the UF Research and Academic Center, home to the UF College of Pharmacy, are located in Lake Nona.

-In 2022, Lake Nona will be pleased to welcome a new bilingual campus for the Inter-American University of Puerto Rico (IUPR).
-Announced in September 2020, the campus will include 187,000 square feet of academic and administrative buildings, plus 192 student housing beds.
+Lake Nona is looking forward to welcoming a new bilingual campus for the Inter American University of Puerto Rico (IUPR).
+The campus will include 187,000 square feet of academic and administrative buildings, plus on-site housing for nearly 200 students.

-With all these students contributing to the continued growth of Lake Nona, including three new public schools currently planned for the area, it’s easy to see how our community has earned its place as a leader in education.
+With all these students contributing to the continued growth of Lake Nona, including three new public schools currently planned for the area, it’s easy to see how our community has become known as a hub for research and education.